inspec/inspec/docs/inputs.md

 #### Simple Precedence

-Briefly,
+Briefly:

 inline DSL < metadata < ( cli-input-file or kitchen-inspec or audit-cookbook )

-In addition, for inherited profiles,
+In addition, for inherited profiles:

 dependent profile metadata < wrapper profile metadata

-This lets you override input values on the command line, as well as override child profile inline values from the parent profile.
+This precedence lets you override input values on the command line, as well as override child profile inline values from the parent profile.
-This matches the general behavior of InSpec v3, while also making some edge cases easier to reason about.
+This description matches the general behavior of InSpec v3, while also making some edge cases easier to reason.

 #### The Details of Input Precedence

 Whenever an input provider sets a value on an input, a *priority value* is assigned to the operation.
-Over the life of the input, multiple assignments, with varying priority values, may occur.
+Over the life of the input, multiple assignments with varying priority values may occur.
 When the input is evaluated, the current value is determined by finding the setting event with the highest priority.

 Note that this approach does not rely on execution order, nor does it rely on multiple named precedence levels.
 Each setting operation is preserved; this allows